Hogwarts Legacy: Additional content

-As part of the release, players received free cosmetic items by joining the Harry Potter Fan Club and linking the WB Games account.
+At release, players could obtain free cosmetic items by joining the Harry Potter Fan Club and linking a WB Games account.
 PlayStation versions included exclusive content like the "Haunted Hogsmeade Shop" quest and the "Felix Felicis" potion recipe as a pre-order bonus.
 The quest features an additional dungeon, a cosmetic set, and an in-game shop, while the potion reveals gear chests on the map.
 The Dark Arts Pack, available in Deluxe and Collector's editions or as downloadable content (DLC), includes an exclusive mount, clothing set, and a new battle arena.
-From the early access release on 7 February 2023, to 24 February 2023, players could earn five exclusive cosmetic items via Twitch Drops.
-Additionally, the launch of the PlayStation 4 and Xbox One versions offered the "Professor Ronen cosmetic set", with seven extra items obtainable through Twitch Drops as well.
+From the early access release on 7 February 2023 to 24 February 2023, players could earn five exclusive cosmetic items by watching selected Hogwarts Legacy livestreams on Twitch.
+The items were distributed via Twitch Drops, (Note: Twitch Drops are in-game rewards earned by viewers for watching Twitch streams which have Drops enabled.
+Earned Drops appear in the Twitch Drops Inventory and, once claimed, are delivered to the viewer's linked game account or in-game inventory.) which were granted after viewers watched streams for a specified time.
+The launch of the PlayStation 4 and Xbox One versions offered the "Professor Ronen cosmetic set", with seven extra items obtainable through Twitch Drops.

 Shortly after release, game director Alan Tew stated that the team focused only on the launch and did not yet plan to release additional content.
 In May 2024, Avalanche Studios announced a major update for 6 June, which added player-requested features like a photo mode, talent point resets, and new cosmetic items.
-The update also released pre-order and console-exclusive content, including the "Haunted Hogsmeade Shop" quest.
-In January 2025, mod support was added via the Hogwarts Legacy Creator Kit.
-The support was initially limited to PC.
+The update also made pre-order and previously console-exclusive content available on all platforms, including the "Haunted Hogsmeade Shop" quest.
+In January 2025, PC-exclusive mod support was added via the Hogwarts Legacy Creator Kit.
 In March 2025, Bloomberg's Jason Schreier reported that Warner Bros. cancelled an unannounced story expansion that had been planned for release later in the year, alongside a Definitive Edition containing all previously released content.
 According to Schreier, the cancellation was in part because the company felt that the content was not substantial enough to justify the anticipated price.